pvmm/msx/README.md

+# Original foreword by Robbert Wethmar

 # MSX
-Deze repository bevat de sources en andere dingen die ik gemaakt hebt voor MSX tussen 1985 en ca. 1995.
-Veel ervan zijn gepubliceerd in
+This repository contains the sources and other stuff I made for MSX between 1985 and about 1995.
+Many of them have been published in
 [MSX Computer Magazine](https://msxcomputermagazine.nl/).

 ## Software